patsie75/awk-chip8/README.md

 So a weekend later I had a working example and this is the result.

-It's currently still very basic and lacks any keyboard input, but I hope that will be added soon enough(tm).

 Here's an example running slow-step: https://youtu.be/uxXiSEGi6wQ

 And a screenshot ![screenshot](/screenshots/chip-8.png)